Trusted WordPress tutorials, when you need them most.

 Here is how you need to fill each field in this form.

-• ID – You can ignore this one, as this is automatically generated.
+• ID – You can ignore this one, as it is automatically generated.

-• user_login – This will be your WordPress username that you will use to log in.
+• user_login – This will be the WordPress username you will use to log in.

 • user_pass – This is your WordPress password.
 You need to enter the password and select MD5 in the function column.

-• user_nicename – This is the URL-friendly username you can use as your login.
+• user_nicename – This is the URL-friendly username you can use to log in.

 • user_email – Enter a valid email address, as you may need it to receive password reset and WordPress notification emails.